HKUST-LongGroup/CLIPDrag/README.md

 ### Dragging Input Real Images
 #### 1) train a LoRA
 * Drop our input image into the left-most box.
-* Input a prompt describing the image in the "prompt" field
+* Input a prompt describing the image in the "lora prompt" field.(You can keep this empty.)
 * Click the "Train LoRA" button to train a LoRA given the input image

 #### 2) do "drag" editing
 * Draw a mask in the left-most box to specify the editable areas. (optional)
 * Click handle and target points in the middle box.
 Also, you may reset all points by clicking "Undo point".
+* Input a prompt describing the desired edit in the "drag prompt" field.(You can keep this empty if ambiguity elimination.
+In this situation, CLIPDrag will use  lora prompt to enhance the edit. )
 * Click the "Run" button to run our algorithm.
 Edited results will be displayed in the right-most box.